awesomesjh/LaughingStock/README.md

 Test the application by visiting https://laughing-stock.fly.dev/

 Login to the test account with username 'numbers' and password '12345'.
 This account is pre-loaded with historical data which allows you to try out the line chart.

-Unfortunately, our news feature is broken as we were unable to get Playwright working correctly when the app is deployed.

 We have also implemented automated testing.